-12 Non-current Investments
+12 Non-current investments

-College 2021 £'000 College 2020 £'000 Investments in subsidiary company 1,587 1,587
+lege 2022 '000 College 2021 £'000 Investments in subsidiary company 1 ,587 1,587

 The College owns 100 per cent of the issued ordinary £1 shares of Achievement Training Limited, a company incorporated in England and Wales.
-The principal business activity of Achievement Training Limited is carrying out education and training in the Plymouth travel to work area.
+The principle business activity of

+Achievement Training Limited is carrying out education and training in the Plymouth travel to work area.